The world's largest multi-modal imaging study resumes

 Our imaging centres have re-opened in a COVID-19 secure way to enable UK Biobank to collect brain, heart, and abdomen scan from 100,000 participants.
 Thanks to the help of our participants, we collected imaging scans from about 50,000 participants before the COVID-19 pandemic occurred.
 Performing imaging at this scale is unprecedented and will allow researchers to identify associations between lifestyle, genetic factors, imaging-derived phenotypes and how these affect disease risk.

-Our staff have worked hard to ensure that the imaging centres can operate in a COVID-19 secure way, so that participants can feel comfortable attending for these important repeat imaging assessments.
-Please click on the button below to learn more about our repeat imaging study and the COVID-19 secure measures that are now in place at our centres.
+Our staff have worked hard to ensure that the imaging centres can operate in a COVID-19 secure way, so that participants can feel comfortable attending for these important imaging assessments.
+Please click on the button below to learn more about the COVID-19 secure measures that are now in place at our centres.

 Advancing the diagnosis, prevention and treatment of disease

 The UK Biobank imaging study is enabling scientific advances in imaging and analysis, opening up new ways to diagnose, treat, and potentially prevent diseases like dementia, heart disease, and cancer.
 It will capture a vast amount of images of the human body during both good and ill health.
 Combined with the genetic and lifestyle data already held on half a million participants' it will shine a light on why one person develops a life-altering disease when others do not.